 comments could store comments submitted through an application.

 Each comment could have a sub-collection called

 replies used to store the replies to each comment.

 This creates a storage structure like the following:

 /comments /comments/comment#1 /comments/comment#1/replies /comments/comment#1/replies/reply#1 /comments/comment#1/replies/reply#2 /comments/comment#2 /comments/comment#2/replies /comments/comment#2/replies/reply#1

 collection > etc. data structure pattern is used to construct the API endpoint URLs within Datastore, in the form

 /collection/document/collection/…, where either a collection or unique document identifier (ID) name is used at each level of the URL for a given API call.

-Within a URL, the collection (for comments and their replies) can retain its user-friendly name as this name only needs to be unique at a given level of the URL.
+The collection (for comments and replies) can retain its user-friendly name within a URL.
+This name only needs to be unique at a given URL level.